FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 `./configure; make; sudo make install`

-Download tarball, check required packages, **install them**, build, re-check required packages, **make install**, build modulefile
+Download tarball, check required packages, **install them**, build, re-check required packages, make test, **make install**, build modulefile.

+Then repeat:

-Then repeat above for the next package, and repeat *exactly* for new versions of this package.
+- for the next package
+- *exactly* for new versions of this package

 ---